ghseeli/git-bot/README.md

 # Richard Bot

-This code powers @RichardBot 's internals, allowing it to create pull requests in the ghseeli/grad-school-notes repository.
+This code powers @RichardBot 's internals, allowing it to create pull requests a repository of your choice, $WORKING_REPO.

 ## Directions/Usage